Anyone's death diminishes me,

 David Freeman, 2014, sales executive at Activision Blizzard

-Jim French, 2017, voice actor who played Bill on Left 4 Dead
+Jim French, 2017, Did VO on Left 4 Dead (as Bill), Half-Life 2 and DOTA 2

 Oliver Frey, 2022, magazine cover artist on Amtix, Crash, Retro Gamer and Zzap!64